-Uber shares fall for second day after ill-fated IPO; Lyft follows
+Uber shares fall for second day after ill-fated IPO

-(Reuters) - Uber Technologies Inc shares fell as much as 10% on Monday, doubling losses since its poorly-received Wall Street debut on Friday and raising more questions about investors’ faith in its ability to make profits.
+(Reuters) - Uber Technologies Inc’s shares fell as much as 10% on Monday, more than doubling their losses since the ride-hailing giant’s poorly received Wall Street debut on Friday and raising more questions about investors’ faith in its ability to make profits.

-The move, which came in a wide-ranging sell-off on global financial markets spurred by more U.S.-China trade tensions, led to shares trading lower at $37.17, valuing the company at about $12 billion less than Friday’s debut price of $45.
+The fall in shares come against the backdrop of a global stock market selloff sparked by renewed trade tensions between the United States and China.

-Before going public, Uber lowered its valuation expectations twice in two months to address investor concerns over the company’s mounting losses, and priced its initial public offering at the low end of the targeted range.
+Uber lowered its valuation expectations twice in the past two months to address investor concerns over its mounting losses, and finally priced its IPO at the low end of the targeted range in a bid to avoid Lyft’s stock market struggles.

-Rival Lyft Inc, which went public at $72 a share on March 29, has lost a third of its market value since and was down 6% at $47.95 in early trading.

-Both IPOs took place against a backdrop of renewed concerns on Wall Street over global growth due to the trade tensions, although U.S. stock markets are all currently far higher than they were at the end of last year.
+“In the last couple of weeks we have noticed investors questioning more about how good of a business model is ride sharing really,” said Tom White analyst D.A.
+Davidson.

 While both companies are trying to find ways to lower driver costs to become profitable, drivers went on a protest in several U.S. cities earlier this month demanding job security, livable incomes and a cap on the amount ride-hailing companies can collect from fares.